Narniez/AdancedTools_Physics_Test/README.md

   - An input field to specify the number of cubes to spawn.
   - A "Spawn" button to initiate the stress test.

-Each test spawned between **500 and 10,000 cubes** arranged in a 10×N grid, spaced evenly apart.
+Each test spawned between **500 and 10,000 cubes** arranged in a 10×N grid(where N = ObjectCount/10), spaced evenly apart.

 Physics properties were matched as closely as possible:
 | Property | Value |